Oregon State Legislation

 2024 Legislation

-The 2024 legislative session started February 5th!
-It’s a “short session” this year, which means legislators only have 6 weeks to accomplish everything they need to do for 2024.
+It was a “short session” this year, which means legislators only had 6 weeks to accomplish everything they needed to do for 2024.
 Here’s a summary of some important legislation in support of increasing access to health care:

 The Corporation Practice of Medicine Bill (CPOM) - HB 4130